Tebs-Lab/intro-python-for-machine-learning/outline.md

 * Control Flow (if/elif/else)
 * Looping
 * Exercise:
-    * create and modify lists and dictionaries
+    * Create and modify lists and dictionaries
-    * Exercise: search for items in a list
+    * Search for items in a list
-    * Exercise: create, modify, and select from nested lists and dictionaries
+    * Create, modify, and select from nested lists and dictionaries

 ## 3. Functions and Classes